Ryan-GoslinGG/TIS-100--SELF_TEST_diagnostic--code-for-1B-iterations-/README.md

 Exactly, here you can also specify the instructions where to save the file!

 Open the TIS-100 and select the "Self-test diagnostic" level, in the upper left corner there will be the "Open save directory" button.
-A folder opens in which you need to insert the file (with a replacement if there is already a file with that name)
+A folder opens in which you need to insert the file (with a replacement if there is already a file with that name), and the code from the file should appear in the third save slot.

 That seems to be it now.
 Thank you all, bye everyone)